freenas/freenas-docs/userguide/storage.rst

 Compression
 ^^^^^^^^^^^

-When selecting a compression type, you need to balance performance with the amount of disk space saved by compression.
+When selecting a compression type, try to balance performance with the amount of disk space saved by compression.
 Compression is transparent to the client and applications as ZFS automatically compresses data as it is written to a compressed dataset or zvol and